Millennial Branding: What Works and What Doesn’t

 These will make you sit up and take notice:

-2. 31% of millennials check ratings, needing at least three stars even to consider a purchase.
+- 31% of millennials check ratings, and they need at least 3 stars to consider a purchase.

 What this means for the industry: We’re witnessing a seismic shift in brand-consumer relationships.
 Millennials aren’t just buying products; they’re buying into ecosystems.
 They’re not looking for a one-night stand with your brand; they want a long-term relationship.
 And like any good relationship, it’s built on trust, shared values, and consistent communication.